knightazura/ghost-sdk/Import-format.md

-Ghost imports from existing blogs by via a custom JSON data format, which is described [below](#json-file-structure).
+Ghost imports from existing blogs via a custom JSON data format, which is described [below](#json-file-structure).
 The import and export tools can be found on the 'labs' page in Ghost settings.
 The importer will accept a JSON file, markdown file, an image, or a zip file containing a combination of either JSON or markdown files along with accompanying images.

 ## Existing Plugins to Automate this: